No. 9 Miami rallies behind King, D to be beat VTech 25-24 - WHIZ News

 THE TAKEAWAYS

 Miami: The Hurricanes played well on defense, despite missing a couple of starters.
-Miami held the Hokies to a season-low 160 yards rushing and sacked Hooker six times, with Jaelan Phillips providing a lot of the pressure.
+Miami held the Hokies to a season-low 160 yards rushing and sacked Hooker six times, with Phillips (4.5 tackles for loss, including 2.5 sacks) providing a lot of the pressure.

+“Shoutout to the defense,” King said.
+“They played great all day, and I think the offense made plays when we had to, and that’s always good.”

 Virginia Tech: The Hokies have lost two straight and three of their past four as they struggle to sustain drives in the second half.
 Their final five drives ended with three punts, an interception, and on downs.
 The Hokies need to win two of their final three games to become bowl eligible for the 28th consecutive season.